Fatal Injury Claims *

 - Loss of services provided by the deceased,

-- Loss of financial dependency since the accident,
+- The loss of financial dependency since the accident,

 - Loss of future dependency prior to retirement,

-- Loss of future financial dependency after retirement,
+- A loss of future financial dependency after retirement,

 - Accelerated value of deductible assets passing on death.